hypersoft/SMART-PARSER/README.md

 ## :SMART-PARSER

-for the parsing of the possiblities, patterns, and compounds of our digitial-communications-world.
+For the parsing of the possiblities, patterns, and compounds of our digitial-communications-world.

-### for this example of this contrivance-case-claim is for your learning of the basic-usage with the technology.
+***

+##### :example-contrivance-case-claim

 ```javascript